hpfn/charcoallog/README.md

 Transfer between accounts will not appear after a search<br>
 (second form - only one field to fill and two dates to<br>
 set) if category starts with 'transfer'.
+Unless you search<br>
+for 'all'.